dini-ag-kim/avram/specification.md

 * key `$schema` with an URL of the [Avram metaschema](#metaschema)
 * key `deprecated-fields` with a [field schedule]
-* key `total` with a non-negative integer
+* key `records` with a non-negative integer

 Former versions of Avram also allowed key `count` with a non-negative integer.
-This key has been renamed to `total`.
-Applications MAY support `count` as fallback of `total` for backwards compatibility.
+This key has been renamed to `records`.
+Applications MAY support `count` as fallback of `records` for backwards compatibility.

 Multiple schemas with same `title`, `description`, `url` and/or `profile` MAY exist but all schemas with same `profile` URI MUST include same [field definition] for fields with same [field identifier].